 - Repeatedly showing up unannounced or making plans for you both without asking first.

 - Demanding more affection and attention from you in the name of them giving you so much.

 - Saying “I love you” or claiming you as their soul mate after knowing you for a very short period of time.

 - Getting upset when you ask for space or have your own plans without them.

 Why does love bombing happen?

-A person with NPD may have trouble forming healthy attachments.
+A person with narcissistic personality may have trouble forming healthy attachments.